 Rendering of a modernist home using SketchUp, by designer Alexandre Piacsek (courtesy of SketchUp Showcase)

 Most prospective students don't realize that knowledge of building construction and architecture is necessary for designing compatible interiors.

 Interior design programs in Quebec typically introduce students to the building codes of Quebec and Canada, as well as construction elements that will impact interior design concepts.

 These include construction techniques for stairs, door and window detailing, lighting plans, kitchen and bathroom cabinetry—even environmental systems for residential and commercial structures.

 This technical knowledge is necessary for understanding buildings as holistic systems and creating design concepts that work within those systems.

 Interested in Interior Design Training?

 Explore the Interior Design program offered at Herzing College Montreal.
-Training takes just 18-24 months and includes an 8-week internship.
+Training takes just 18 to 24 months and includes an eight-week internship.

-Or click below to browse the program and chat live with Admissions.
+Click below to browse the program and chat live with admissions.
 Learn about application requirements, career options, and how to get started.
 We're here to help!